 Focus on a Being Stronger or More Flexible, NOT Losing Weight

 Another discouraging thing that’s kept me away from regular exercise for the past four years is how damn hard it is to lose weight.
-I was usually into the idea of exercise because I didn’t like the way I looked and I wanted to lose weight.
+Every time I got big into fitness and exercise in the past, it was because of wanting to lose weight.
+This always discouraged me because of what I talked about previously–looking too far ahead to the end goal and getting discouraged by how long it’ll take.

 This time around, I take it one day at a time, but I also stopped making weight loss my goal.
-I told myself I wanted to be stronger, maybe more toned, and more flexible.
+I told myself I wanted to be stronger and more flexible.
 I wanted other benefits of working out, like the rush of endorphins, better heart health, and better sleep.
 I wanted an improved mental health and an overall healthier body, inside and out.
+Not just weight loss.

 I notice when I’m in a particular yoga flow if I feel a little more fluid in my movements, or if I can hold a pose for longer, or if I can balance myself better.
+It feels like a little victory to see this kind of progress.
 You can measure your improvements in a more precise way than if you were to monitor weight loss.
 It happens so much faster, too!
 I seriously saw results like this in a week of yoga routines.
-It’s super empowering, and encourages me to keep going.
+It’s super empowering and encourages me to keep going.

 More on the mental health side of things